okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/rulesets/index.md

 #### Response body

-No content is returned when the activation is successful.
+N/A

 #### Usage example

-The following request would activate the specified Rule.
+The following request would activate the specified Rule:

 ##### Request